On periodic stable Auslander-Reiten components containing Heller lattices over the symmetric Kronecker algebra: Preliminaries

 \subsection{Indecomposable modules over special biserial algebras}

 For a finite-dimensional algebra $\Lambda$, let $Q$ be the Gabriel quiver, $\mathcal{I}$ the admissible ideal such that $\Lambda\simeq \k Q/\mathcal{I}$.
-Then, $\Lambda$ is called \textit{special biserial} if the following two conditions are satisfied. \begin{enumerate}[(i)] \item For each vertex $x$ of $Q$, $\sharp x^{+}\leq 2$ and $\sharp x^{-}\leq 2$. \item For each arrow $\alpha$ of $Q$, there exist at most one arrow $\beta$ such that $\alpha\beta\notin\mathcal{I}$ and at most one arrow $\gamma$ such that $\gamma\alpha\notin\mathcal{I}$. \end{enumerate} A typical examples are Brauer graph algebras.
-In fact, the class of Brauer graph algebras coincides with the class of symmetric special biserial algebras \cite{ES}.
-Thus, symmetric special biserial algebras are one of important classes of algebras in representation theory.
-Special biserial algebras are of tame representation type and all finite-dimensional indecomposable modules are classified into ``string modules" and ``band modules" \cite{BR, WW}.
-For the definitions of string modules and band modules, for example see \cite{HL}.
+Then, $\Lambda$ is called \textit{special biserial} if the following two conditions are satisfied. \begin{enumerate}[(i)] \item For each vertex $x$ of $Q$, $\sharp x^{+}\leq 2$ and $\sharp x^{-}\leq 2$. \item For each arrow $\alpha$ of $Q$, there exist at most one arrow $\beta$ such that $\alpha\beta\notin\mathcal{I}$ and at most one arrow $\gamma$ such that $\gamma\alpha\notin\mathcal{I}$. \end{enumerate} Special biserial algebras are of tame representation type, and all finite-dimensional indecomposable modules are classified into ``string modules" and ``band modules"; (for the definitions of string modules and band modules, for example, see {\cite[Section II, p.p.
+47--52]{Erd}.})

 \begin{theorem}[{\cite[(2.3) Proposition]{WW}}] Let $\Lambda$ be a special biserial algebra.
-Then, the disjoint union of the set of string modules, the set of band modules and the set of all projective-injective modules corresponding to the binomial relations forms a complete set of isoclasses of finite-dimensional indecomposable $\Lambda$-modules. \end{theorem}
+Then, the disjoint union of the set of string modules, the set of band modules, and the set of all projective-injective modules corresponding to the binomial relations forms a complete set of isoclasses of finite-dimensional indecomposable $\Lambda$-modules. \end{theorem}